 Default limit = 4 hour daily limit

 Rules are listed in Alphabetical order by first name.
-Use the toggle in the Scheduling Limits header to switch between A-Z and Z-A.
+Use the toggle in the Scheduling Limits header to reverse the order.

-Use the icon in the far right column to delete rules you no longer need.
-Clearing the field doesn’t delete the limit.
-If you clear the field and then close the panel or navigate to another tab the limit is restored.
+Use the minus icon in the far right column to delete rules you no longer need.

-Members and Resources can have multiple limits on plan items and limit types can be combined to achieve scheduling objectives.
+Members and Resources can combine limits on the same plan item to achieve schedule objectives.
 In the example above, Renata’s limit combination would result in their work scheduling 2 hours a week for a maximum of 6 hours in a month.

 It doesn’t matter which order the limits are listed on the table.
 Predictive Scheduling will figure it out!

 When setting weekly and monthly limits, the plan item schedules as soon as possible this week or month and then as soon as possible next week or month.
-Here are some things to you may run into when setting these limits for the first time:
+Here are some things to you may run into when setting these limits: